 Parents are often challenged when it comes to keeping sex lives spontaneous and fun.
 Everyone is tired, and the idea of cleaning up yet another bodily fluid can feel exhausting.

 “People get very efficient with sex,” Petersen says.
 “We know which buttons to push to get an orgasm efficiently because we’re all tired and need sleep, so sex can get perfunctory.”

 One way to make it fresh and more fun is to worry less about penetrative sex and focus on sensual touch and feeling good, he says.
 This can be particularly helpful for couples experiencing some sexual dysfunction, because it takes the pressure off about “performing.”

 “When it’s about penetration and orgasm, the issue of performance comes into play, and that messes things up,” Petersen says.
 “Touch without the expectation of intercourse also removes the risk of someone saying no to penetration and all the things that can come up with that.”

 Not All Men Want the Same Things

 Because of course they don’t.
-All of the experts Fatherly spoke to for this story, by the way, reiterated that there’s no “normal” number of times per week or month that couples should have sex.
+All of the experts Fatherly spoke to for this story reiterated that there’s no “normal” number of times per week or month that couples should have sex.
 Every couple is different and will have their own ideals in terms of frequency, style, how many partners are right for them, and more.
 This is why some of the studies cited here might have you scratching your head, because they might not apply to you and your relationship.
 What matters is that experts, finally, are devoting study to men’s sexual and emotional health, and that couples have the space and safety to talk about what they want and need in their relationships, whatever they look like behind closed doors.

 This article was originally published on